MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

 1. After you finish setting up the optional features you selected, go to **Inventory Management \> Periodic \> Inventory Visibility Integration** and enable the job.
 All inventory change events from Supply Chain Management will now be posted to Inventory Visibility.

 > [!NOTE]
-> If, on enabling the Inventory Visibility integration job, you get an error that indicates that you need to update the partition schema, see [update partition schema to two](#update-partition-schema-to-two-if-you-get-an-error-when-enabling-the-inventory-visibility-integration-job) for instructions.
+> If, on enabling the Inventory Visibility integration job, you get an error that indicates that you need to update the partition schema, see [Update partition schema to two if you get an error when enabling the Inventory Visibility integration job](#update-partition-two) for instructions.

-### Update partition schema to two if you get an error when enabling the Inventory Visibility integration job
+### <a name="update-partition-two"></a>Update partition schema to two if you get an error when enabling the Inventory Visibility integration job

-If you get the following error when you try to enable Inventory Visibility integration batch job from Supply Chain Management, your [partition schema](inventory-visibility-power-platform.md#partition-configuration) should be changed to avoid out of memory issue.
+If you get the following error when you try to enable Inventory Visibility integration batch job from Supply Chain Management, your [partition schema](inventory-visibility-power-platform.md#partition-configuration) should be changed to avoid out of memory issues.

 > Cannot sync more than 500000 records in the same warehouse.
 To mitigate this issue, update partition schema to 2 in Inventory Visibility add-in.
-Contact Inventory Visibility Support Team (inventvisibilitysupp@microsoft.com) for more info.
+Contact Inventory Visibility Support Team at [inventvisibilitysupp@microsoft.com](mailto:inventvisibilitysupp@microsoft.com) for more info.

-If you don’t get this error, you can ignore this section.
+If you don't get this error, you can ignore this section.

 Follow these steps to update your partition schema.